Deep Drawn Stamping Process

 Deep drawn stamping refers to the process of forming sheet metal under compressive and tensile conditions to into a cavity, producing a closed bottom, round, or irregularly shaped cup or cylinder.
 It should not be confused with stretch-forming.
 The material is actually forced into a plastic state as it is dragged over the die radius and down into the die.
 This compression process is done under calculated and very controlled conditions involving blank-holding pressures, punch and die radii, punch speed, and lubrication.

-In terms production logistics, deep draw stamping provides many benefits:
+In terms of production logistics, deep draw stamping provides many benefits:

 - Increase speed.
 Draw speeds are limited only by the contact velocity required by the material.
 If multiple draws are required to produce the finished draw, they can be performed simultaneously in stations of a transfer or progressive die, optimizing cycle times.
 If you have large volume needs and want to keep costs down, these rapid cycle times are an efficient way to go.